interval1066/bpe_framework/build_log.md

 ### 8/27/2025 - Lots of Changes
 Completly re-worked the cmakefile chain; now there's only one master cmakefile.
 No more parameters to feed to the root cmake file, invoke normally with 'cmake ..'.
 BLAS math library now a requirement (Debian: apt get install).
 The refactor has introduced some serious speed regressions so next coding session will be all about speed optimization.

+### 8/30/2025 - Optimization
+Optimized the tokenizer and Tensor classes with inline assembly for some of the more time-intensive calculations, more optimizations coming.